 In this case, we’ve made a big departure from normality and the test still worked as expected.
 But that’s not always the case, as in the t(3) distribution below.

 Finally we simulate from a Student-t distribution.
-This is a symmetric distribution, but heavier in the tails than the normal distribution.
+This is a symmetric distribution but it has fat tails relative to the normal distribution.

 First, we simulate from a t distribution with 6 degrees of freedom and scale 12.25, making the standard deviation 15.
 We shift the location of the distribution by 100 to make the mean 100.